Ipstenu/dreamspeed/readme.txt

 = Known Conflicts =

-* Broken Link Checker - This plugin will cause the "Migrate Exisiting Files" to fail.
+* Broken Link Checker - This plugin will cause the "Migrate Existing Files" to fail.

 = Credits =
 <em>This plugin is a spork (fork and combination) of <a href="https://wordpress.org/plugins/amazon-s3-and-cloudfront/">Amazon S3 and Cloudfront</a> and <a href="https://github.com/deliciousbrains/wp-amazon-web-services">Amazon Web Services</a>, both by the awesome Brad Touesnard.</em>